Microsoft-USEduAzure/workshops/serverless/create-serverless-sql.md

 ![Search for Azure SQL](media/24-search-azure-sql.png)
 1. The following options will be presented, select **Single Database**
 ![Single Database](media/25-sql-server-options.png)
-1. Click the **Create** button and fill out the resource creation form
+1. Click the **Create** button and fill out the resource creation with the following parameters:

     | Setting      |  Suggested value   | Description                                        |
     | --- | --- | --- |